 Third, the paper analyzes elements of a broad Canadian strategic culture, but other studies have pointed to the existence of regional strategic subcultures, notably with Quebecers somewhat less likely to support combat operations, and Albertans more so, compared to the remaining regions of the country (Massie, 2008; Massie et al., 2010).
 Massie and Boucher (2013) also find that Quebecers evince greater support for missions that have UN leadership or UN Security Council approval than those that do not.
 How, then, do regions differ in the partnership logics that obtain?

 Figure A4 shows some very wide gaps that are consistent with these past patterns.
 There is most similarity among Saskatchewan and Manitoba, on the one hand, and Ontario on the other, with very little difference across treatment categories in either of these regions.
 Skepticism towards US leadership is most in evidence in BC, Quebec and the Atlantic provinces.
 Alberta, however, demonstrates a totally different pattern, with a clear drop in support when the mission is led by the United Nations.
-The results suggest that distinctive regional strategic subcultures may indeed exist, and imply differences in preferred partnerships for peace operations.
+The results suggest that distinctive regional strategic subcultures may indeed exist and imply differences in preferred partnerships for peace operations.

 Finally, other studies have noted some reason to believe that opinions about military missions may be associated with attitudes about other political issues.
-Conservative party supporters tend to be more militaristic than others, for example (Fitzsimmons, Craigie, and Bodet 2014), though this association appears to go beyond opinions on domestic policy concerns (Gravelle et al. 2014).
-Several studies (Gidengil et al. 2006; Fournier et al. 2013) also find that Canadian voters who favour closer ties with the United States in general, and with specific regard to trade, are more likely to be Conservative supporters than those who are not.
+Conservative party supporters tend to be more militaristic than others, for example (Fitzsimmons et al., 2014), though this association appears to go beyond opinions on domestic policy concerns (Gravelle et al., 2014).
+Several studies (Gidengil et al., 2006; Fournier et al., 2013) also find that Canadian voters who favour closer ties with the United States in general, and with specific regard to trade, are more likely to be Conservative supporters than those who are not.
 Unfortunately, however, because the survey did not ask questions about partisan identification or left-right self-placement, there is not a really clear opportunity to address this question.
 The closest the survey comes to asking about a clear left/right socioeconomic issue is to ask respondents if they approve of a guaranteed minimum income.
-Despite the fact that some conservative economists, such as Milton Friedman, have favoured this policy in the past as a way of replacing targeted welfare-state programs, it seems plausible that typical members of the Canadian public would be unaware of this, and would tend to align with left-wing respondents favouring a minimum income and right-wing respondents generally against it.
+Despite the fact that some conservative economists, such as Milton Friedman, have favoured this policy in the past as a way of replacing targeted welfare-state programs, it seems plausible that typical members of the Canadian public would be unaware of this and would tend to align with left-wing respondents favouring a minimum income and right-wing respondents generally against it.
 In Figure A5, then, I break down the experiment by opinion on this issue to at least hint at what the left-right dynamics of partnerships in peace operations might be.

 Interestingly, the results are as one might expect: left-wing respondents seem to be generally more favourable to peace operations, and also to be negatively affected in their support by US leadership.
 Again, however, I caution that this result is at best an interesting, suggestive hint.

 Figure A5.
 Left-right alignment and the partnership logic of support for peace operations